Skip to main content

 What to prepare

-Have this information ready before you open the form so you can submit in a single pass:
+Have these details ready before you open the form so you can submit in a single pass.
+Each field maps to a setting on your production application.

 Go live on mainnet